 current phase of drug development

-Benznidazole, the current Chagas treatment, is effective but has limitations: it lasts 60 days, and some 20% of patients stop treatment due to side effects, which include gastric intolerance, skin rashes, or neuromuscular problems.
-To explore whether these were related to dose or treatment duration, DNDi decided to test the efficacy of new regimens where exposure to benznidazole would be reduced, either due to shorter treatment, lower doses, or both.
+Benznidazole, currently the standard treatment for Chagas disease, is effective but has limitations: the treatment lasts 60 days, and some 20% of patients stop treatment due to side effects, which can include gastric intolerance, skin rashes, and neuromuscular problems.
+To explore whether the side effects were related to dose or treatment duration, DNDi decided to test the efficacy of new regimens where exposure to benznidazole would be reduced, either due to shorter treatment, lower doses, or both.

 - 6 April 2021 - Chagas disease: Shorter treatment just as effective as longer one, according to study in Bolivia published by The Lancet